mbencherif/AI_tic_tac_toe_minimax/Alpha-Beta Pruning/README.md

 #TIC-TAC-TOE MINIMAX Alpha-Beta
-The minimax is a executable file under Linux.
+The minimax_prun is a executable file under Linux.
 If you want to compile yourself, use the following command:
 **g++ minimax_prun.cpp -o minimax_prun**